potatoqualitee/psmodulecache/README.md

 ### Inputs

 * `modules-to-cache` - A comma-separated list of PowerShell module names to install and then cache.
-Each module name can specify a version or auto-update
+Each module name can specify a version or auto-update.
+A module name can be prefixed with a repository name separated by a backslash.
 * `modules-to-cache-prerelease` -A comma-separated list of PowerShell module names marked as a prerelease, to install and then cache.
 Each module name can specify a version or auto-update.
+A module name can be prefixed with a repository name separated by a backslash. **Keep in mind that when searching for a prerelease 'Find-Module' may return a stable version.**

 * `shell` - The default shell you'll be using.
 Defaults to pwsh.
 Recognized shells are '_powershell_' and '_pwsh_', you can specify one or the other, or both.
+  Duplicate shell names are silently removed and therefore do not generate an error.
   The use of shell names allows to configure the installation path of the module :

   * For Windows Powershell : _$env:ProgramFiles\WindowsPowerShell\Modules_
   * For Powershell Core (under Windows) : _$env:ProgramFiles\PowerShell\Modules_
-  * For Powerhsell Core (under Linux or MacOS : _/usr/local/share/powershell/Modules/_
+  * For Powerhsell Core (under Linux or MacOS) : _/usr/local/share/powershell/Modules/_

 * `updatable` - Triggers, on each execution of the action, an update for the module names that request it.
 Defaults to false.
 * `prefixidentifier` - Prefixes the cache key name with the Workflow name ($env:GITHUB_WORKFLOW).
 Used to group cache keys.
 Defaults to false.